Tennessee man gets life in prison for killing wife at office

 BLOUNTVILLE, Tenn.
 (AP) - A Tennessee man has pleaded guilty to shooting his wife to death at the dentist’s office where she worked, months after she filed a restraining order against him.

-News outlets report 64-year-old Harry Clint Weaver was convicted of first-degree murder and sentenced to life in prison on Tuesday.
+News outlets report 64-year-old Harry Clint Weaver was convicted of first-degree murder and sentenced to life in prison Tuesday.

 Under a plea deal he also pleaded guilty to three counts of aggravated assault, reckless endangerment and aggravated domestic assault.